bfuchs18/FoodBrainStudy_fMRI-intake/README.md

 #### data/raw

-This folder contains data raw data used as input for code in R/
+This folder would contain data raw data used as input for code in R/ but it will not be shared, as some datasets contain potentially identifiable information.
+Datasets in this folder have been copied into data/raw_deidentified with potentially identifiable information (visit 1 date, day of birth, race, ethnicity) removed.

--   FILE: {description}
+#### data/raw_deidentified

+This folder contains raw but de-identified datasets to use as input for code in R/.
+Using this data will require updating import paths in setup_data.R Files starting with dict- contain metadata for the following datasets:

+-   anthro_data.csv: contains anthropometric data
+-   demographics_data.csv: contains demographic data
+-   intake_data.csv: contains data from the four portion size meals
+-   visit6_data.csv: contains data related to the MRI visit (e.g., pre-mri fullness and anxiety; not fmri or food-cue task data)
+-   FoodAndBrainR01DataP-Scansroar.csv: contains data that indicates whether each fMRI run was initiatied

 ### BIDS/code